Luminarys/luminarys.github.io/posts/writing-a-bittorrent-client.md

 used optimally.
 In fact, it's an order of magnitude less than what it could be, around 2 MiB/s.

 To make full use of a seeder's connection, adaptive queuing has to be used.
+The general idea behind this is to gradually increase the number of requests queued for a peer until the download speed is saturated, or the peer can no longer fulfill all the requests in a timely rate.
+Many clients keep pipelines of hundreds of requests in order to make full use of the connection, and synapse is no exception.

 For instance, rtorrent makes use of this algorithm when aggresively requesting pieces:
 ```C++
 if (rate < 20)